crgc/limitr/README.md

 ## limitr(options)

-limitr can be configured to apply rate-limits, ignore certain clients or identify clients by any given value on the `req` object.
+limitr instances can be configured to apply rate-limits, ignore certain requests or identify clients by a given field on the `req` object.
 For instance, you might want to increase the rate-limit for the resources that are not subject to much traffic, and decrease it for the ones that are.

 ```javascript
 var config = {